 Prior to co-founding Strategas in 2006, Mr. Rissmiller was an Economist and Managing Director at International Strategy & Investment (ISI) Group.
 Before joining ISI, he worked at the Federal Reserve Bank of New York, focusing on the analysis of U.S. macroeconomic data and price/wage forecasting models.
 He is frequently quoted in the financial press.
 He has been the president of the Forecasters Club of New York, a local group of economists.
 He serves on the board of the Global Interdependence Center (GIC) based in Philadelphia.

 Mr. Rissmiller's research has been recognized by Institutional Investor magazine in their annual survey: he was ranked best up and coming economist in 2008, and was 3rd in their 2009 All-America Independent Research Team survey.
 Mr. Rissmiller holds an AB magna cum laude in Economics from Harvard.

-Prior to joining the ASA, Mr. Clifton served as Chief Economist and Federal Affairs Manager for Americans for Tax Reform and as a senior staff member in two gubernatorial administrations working on economic issues.
-Mr. Clifton received a MS in Economics and Public Finance from Rutgers University and a BA in Urban Planning and Policy Development also from Rutgers.
+Prior to joining ASA, Mr. Clifton was Federal Affairs Manager for Americans for Tax Reform and served as a senior staff member in two gubernatorial administrations working on economic and fiscal policy issues.

 Mr. Verrone is a partner of Strategas.
 He is the head of the Firm’s Technical Analysis Research team.
 His regularly published research highlights actionable investment opportunities across the equity, commodity, foreign exchange, and fixed income markets.
 In addition, Mr. Verrone actively works with the Firm's institutional clients to provide bespoke analysis on individual securities.